 - Swelling of the throat, face, lips, or tongue

 Stomach and Digestion

-What Causes Anaphylaxis?
+What Happens During Anaphylaxis?

 The injection isn’t a cure.
 It won’t stop a severe allergic reaction.
 Even if your child seems OK, emergency medical care is a must.